harshamalhotra/existingDS-gitlab/contents/product-foundations/design-tokens-using.md

 Interactivity can be communicated through implementing states such as `hover`, `focus`, and `active`.

-Consider using existing GitLab components (such as [button](/components/button), [pagination](/components/pagination), or [tabs](/components/tabs)) that already implement action tokens.
+Consider using existing GitLab components (such as [button](/components/button), [pagination](/components/pagination), and [tabs](/components/tabs)) that already implement action design tokens.
 These provide consistent styling and behavior without custom implementation.
 For more information on available components, see the [components overview](/components).

 ### Controls

-<todo>Document control design tokens.</todo>
+Controls enable user input and selection, typically within a [form](/patterns/forms). `control.*` design tokens apply consistent styling to form elements across the GitLab UI.
+They're also used for elements that appear or function like a form control, even though the underlying code or semantics may not always match a native HTML form element.

+Control design tokens support implementations of:

+- Input fields (text, email, password, and more).
+- Checkboxes and radio buttons.
+- Textareas and multiline inputs.
+- Select menus.
+- Form element validation, readonly, and disabled states.

+Consider using existing GitLab components (such as [checkbox](/components/checkbox), [radio button](/components/radio-button), [select](/components/select), [textarea](/components/textarea), and [text input](/components/text-input)) that already implement control design tokens.
+These provide consistent styling and behavior without custom implementation.
+For more information on available components, see the [components overview](/components).

 ### Feedback